Skip to main content

 • Non-default single VSC (auto-populated): if only one VSC is available

-• Non-default multiple VSCs': if multiple VSCs' are available
+• Non-default multiple VSCs: if multiple VSCs are available

-For more information, refer to Backup type matrix.
+For more information, see Backup type matrix.

 note